fromtheroot/ai-stack/README.md

 ### Production (Traefik + HTTPS)

-1) Prereqs: DNS A record to your server, ports 80/443 open, Docker + Compose installed
+1) Prereqs: DNS A record to your server, ports 80/443 open (cloud firewalls like DigitalOcean Firewalls must allow 80/443; UFW on the server is fine), Docker + Compose installed

 2) Create `.env` (minimum)